BitCode32/Hallocy/README.md

 An advanced heap allocator for C.

 # Introduction
 Hallocy is an advanced C allocator library.
-This library implements the standard malloc, calloc, realloc, free, memset, memcopy and memmove functions.
+This library implements the standard malloc, calloc, realloc, free, memset, memcopy, memmove and memcmp functions.
 The aim of this library is to be a better version of the standard C allocator by improving performance.
 Hallocy supports both Windows and Linux also keeping multithreading in mind.

 # Features
 The hallocy library offers the following features: